Biometric Keyboard for Enhanced Authentication

 The AI Brain Pattern Recognition and Continuous Authentication The raw data from these sensors is then processed by a powerful AI.
 This is where the user is identified.

-Behavioral Biometric Profile The AI uses a sophisticated machine learning model to create a unique behavioral biometric profile for each user.
-This profile is not a single password; it is a complex, multi-dimensional data model of a person's typing style.
+Behavioral Biometric Profile The AI uses a complex machine learning model to make a unique behavioral biometric profile for each user.
+This profile is not just one password; it is a complicated, multi-dimensional data model of how a person types.

-Real-Time Authentication Once a user has been authenticated with a traditional method (e.g., a password or a face scan), the AI begins its continuous authentication.
-It constantly compares the user's typing style to their stored biometric profile.
-If the typing style matches, the user is considered to be who they say they are.
+Real-Time Authentication The AI starts its continuous authentication after a user has been verified in a traditional way, like with a password or a face scan.
+It always checks the user's typing style against their saved biometric profile.
+The user is thought to be who they say they are if their typing style matches.

 The Secure Enclave The Digital Fortress The user's biometric profile is a highly sensitive piece of information.
 A reputable biometric keyboard is designed with a dedicated hardware component called a secure enclave that stores this profile.